If you are considering commissioning a design binding, there are a number of things you will need to think about to ensure your expectations are met:

 Choosing a Book.
 Will you provide the book for binding?
 Is it of a suitable quality and is it a sewn book (rather than an adhesive bound book)?
 Is the binder happy to work with the copy you have?
-Will you ask the binder to source a suitable book?
+Alternatively, will you ask the binder to source a suitable book?

 Agreeing a Design Approach.
 Are you happy for the binder to decide on a design, or do you want to have input into that?
 Do you have particular elements, colour or style you would like incorporating?

 Budget.
 Do you have a maximum budget in mind for the binding?
-Can the binder complete the work within your budget?
+Can the binder complete the work within your budget (and timescale)?
 What aspects of the binding might you be willing to compromise on if your budget doesn't cover a full design binding?

 How much does a Design Binding Cost?

-A typical design binding by Glenn Malkin might be in the region of £1,000 to £2,000 including its presentation box.
+A typical design binding by Glenn Malkin might be in the region of £1,000 to £2,000 including a presentation box, but it could be higher depending on what is required.

 What to do Next . . .

-Give me a call or drop drop an E-mail.
-Let's discuss what your ideal binding might be and any thoughts you may have on design.
+Give me a call or drop me an E-mail.
+Let's discuss what your ideal binding might be and perhaps any thoughts you may have on design.

 Be open about your budget so that options and alternatives can be explored.
 I will let you know what can and can't be done if your budget is limited.
-Lets look at timescales too.
+Let's look at timescales too.
 Typically a design binding is created over several months, so give as much notice as possible, especially as I will have other work already in hand.
+If you already have the book you would like binding, you will need to send it to me so i can take a look at how it is put together and consider any potential issues it may present.
 Once the details have been agreed, I will e-mail you a firm written quotation for your approval.
 If you are happy with that, the work can be scheduled in and completed within the agreed timescale.
+A deposit would normally be required in advance, with the rest payable on delivery.